 The index is based on 38 different variables, representing regulatory policy, tax policy, government efficiency, impact of key government services, and the overall state business climate.
 It follows the methodology of other key indexes like the State Business Tax Climate Index.
 The overall index is subdivided into four separate indices: Agricultural Inputs (such as fertilizer, chemicals and equipment); Crop, Fruit and Vegetable Production; Meat and Livestock Products; and First Level Agricultural Processing (such as meat slaughter, milk processing and milling).

-View the slideshow to see a list of the top 10 agribusiness friendly states based on the Agricultural Inputs index:
+View the slideshow above to see a list of the top 10 agribusiness friendly states based on the Agricultural Inputs index.

 SOURCE: Colorado State University news release